blawson69/DoorMaster/README.md

 - If keyed, shows the passphrase (editable)
 - If keyed, shows if Key Reset is on or off (toggle)
 - Whether there is a Switch, and its visibility (reveal only)
-- Whether there is a Broken graphic
 - Whether the tokens are locked (lockable)

 ## Configuration

-The Configuration Menu allows you to change thsee DoorMaster options:
+The Configuration Menu allows you to change these DoorMaster options:
 - **Door Auras** - You can use an aura to indicate to players that a door token can be interacted with.
 The default is "on" and the color is set to an unobtrusive medium grey.
 You can turn this feature off and on, and change the color.
 - **Hidden Door Indicator** - This is a aura used to show the GM a door that is Secret or Concealed.
 You cannot turn it off, but you can change the color.
 - **Lock Picking Fumbles** - You can choose to allow fumbles at lock picking attempts to disable the door's lock (Disabled), preventing it from being unlocked by key or more picking attempts.
 Default is On.